Hon. George Arthur Brabazon Ponsonby1

 Last Edited=1 Sep 2004

-Julian Guy Alexander Baring was born on 9 December 1935.1 He was the son of Simon Alexander Vivian Baring and Jeanne Salmond.1 He married Isla Tait, daughter of Sir Frank Samuel Tait, in 1971.1 He died on 5 September 2000 at age 64 at France.2
+Julian Guy Alexander Baring was born on 9 December 1935.1 He was the son of Simon Alexander Vivian Baring and Jeanne Salmond.1 He married Isla Tait, daughter of Sir Frank Samuel Tait, in 1971.1 He died on 5 September 2000 at age 64 at FranceG.2

-Julian Guy Alexander Baring was educated at Eton College, Eton, Berkshire, England.1 He lived in 1999 at Manor Farm, Bradley, Alresford, Hampshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He lived in 1999 at Manor Farm, Bradley, Alresford, Hampshire, EnglandG.1

 Children of Julian Guy Alexander Baring and Isla Tait